lewsid/dinkly/README.md

     `php tools/load_fixtures.php -s=admin`

-    Unless changed, the default admin user created will use 'bfett' for the username and 'password' for the password.
-It's pretty lame... we encourage you to change it.
-This can be easily accomplished by updating the fixture file: `config/fixtures/dinkly/AdminUser.yml`
+    Unless changed, the default admin user created will use 'admin' for the username and 'password' for the password.

 Command Line Tools